elizabeth-poggie/elizabeth-poggie/_content/notes/29-user-interfaces.md

 - `WooCommerce` is free, however if you want to improve your plan that is an option

 For now, let's keep it cheep and explore the free features of `WooCommerce`

+# Adding Products

+To start your business:

+- Select the `Products` tag and select `Add New`
+- First scroll down to `Product Data`, in the dropdown you can select what "Type" of product you want to add.
+By default you should see `Simple Product`